top of page

 Step 2 – Identify Hazards

-Evaluate potential hazards associated with the task.
+Assess potential risks associated with the task.
+For example:

 Step 3 – Implement Controls

 Determine how hazards will be controlled or eliminated.
+For example:

 Back Next

-2019 Fred Shearer & Sons
+2026 Fred Shearer & Sons

 bottom of page